rht-labs/tech-exercise/docs/1-the-manual-menace/4-extend-uj.md

 #### Add Nexus in our tool box
 > Add sonatype's Nexus repository manager to our tooling!

 1. Update your `ubiquitous-journey/values-tooling.yaml` to include Nexus with some sensible defaults.
-Copy the following into the file:
+Copy the following into the file

 ```yaml
   # Nexus
   - name: nexus